meyvin/arch-installation-old/README.md

 4. `exit`
 5. Hopefully everything went right and you can `shutdown -r now` and boot into your Arch installation.

 ## DWM
+1. If you didn't reboot or are still logged in as root, you should now switch to your user before executing the upcoming script.
-1. Copy `dwm-installation.sh` to the user folder: `sudo cp /arch-installation/dwm-installation.sh ~/ && sudo chown $USER:$USER ~/dwm-installation.sh && chmod +x ~/dwm-installation.sh`
+2. Copy `dwm-installation.sh` to the user home folder: `sudo cp /arch-installation/dwm-installation.sh ~/ && sudo chown $USER:$USER ~/dwm-installation.sh && chmod +x ~/dwm-installation.sh`
-2. Execute it: `cd ~ && ./dwm-installation.sh`
+3. Execute it: `cd ~ && ./dwm-installation.sh`
-3. After it's done it should boot automatically into DWM
+4. After it's done it should boot automatically into DWM

 ## Post-installation Paru, Timeshift, Timeshift-autosnap and other software
 1. All my repo files are unnecesary at this stage.
 Since you probably entered a password in the `basic-installation.sh` script it would be wise to delete everything: `sudo rm -R /arch-installation`